stijn-dejongh/lovecraft_public_domain/raw_converts/ld.md

 and shut me away forever from the rest of the world, to spend my days in ravaging yearnings till at last I join the dead I love!

   They shall not take me!
 A way of escape is open!
-A coward&rsquo;s choice, perhaps, but better&mdash;far better&mdash;than endless months of nameless misery.
+A coward's choice, perhaps, but better--far better--than endless months of nameless misery.
 I will leave this record behind me that some soul may perhaps understand why I make this choice.

   The razor!
 It has nestled forgotten in my pocket since my flight from Bayboro.
 Its blood-stained blade gleams oddly in the waning light of the thin-edged moon.
-One slashing stroke across my left wrist and deliverance is assured.&nbsp;.&nbsp;.&nbsp;.
+One slashing stroke across my left wrist and deliverance is assured. . . .

-  Warm, fresh blood spatters grotesque patterns on dingy, decrepit slabs&nbsp;.&nbsp;.&nbsp;. phantasmal hordes swarm over the rotting graves&nbsp;.&nbsp;.&nbsp;. spectral fingers beckon me&nbsp;.&nbsp;.&nbsp;. ethereal fragments of unwritten melodies rise in celestial crescendo&nbsp;.&nbsp;.&nbsp;. distant stars dance drunkenly in demoniac accompaniment&nbsp;.&nbsp;.&nbsp;. a thousand tiny hammers beat hideous dissonances on anvils inside my chaotic brain&nbsp;.&nbsp;.&nbsp;. gray ghosts of slaughtered spirits parade in mocking silence before me&nbsp;.&nbsp;.&nbsp;. scorching tongues of invisible flame sear the brand of Hell upon my sickened soul&nbsp;.&nbsp;.&nbsp;.
+  Warm, fresh blood spatters grotesque patterns on dingy, decrepit slabs . . . phantasmal hordes swarm over the rotting graves . . . spectral fingers beckon me . . . ethereal fragments of unwritten melodies rise in celestial crescendo . . . distant stars dance drunkenly in demoniac accompaniment . . . a thousand tiny hammers beat hideous dissonances on anvils inside my chaotic brain . . . gray ghosts of slaughtered spirits parade in mocking silence before me . . . scorching tongues of invisible flame sear the brand of Hell upon my sickened soul . . .
-I can&mdash;write&mdash;no&mdash;more.&nbsp;.&nbsp;.&nbsp;.
+I can--write--no--more. . . .